-The pillar assessment of the Implementing Partner’s systems, rules and procedures referred to in Article 154 of the Financial Regulation (as defined in Article 1) [if applicable, specify pillars if only a sub-set of pillars have been assessed] has been successfully concluded on [insert date] [if applicable, mention supervisory measures agreed].
+The pillar assessment of the Implementing Partner’s systems, rules and procedures referred to in Article 157 of the Financial Regulation (as defined in Article 1) [if applicable, specify pillars if only a sub-set of pillars have been assessed] has been successfully concluded on [insert date] [if applicable, mention supervisory measures agreed].

-Should any substantive change be made to the systems, rules or procedures of the Implementing Partner which may impact the reliability of the Commission’s assessment, the Implementing Partner shall inform the Commission without undue delay so that the need for any new assessment can be discussed between the Commission and the Implementing Partner.
+Should any substantive change be made to the systems, rules or procedures of the Implementing Partner which may impact the reliability of the Commission’s assessment, the Implementing Partner should inform the Commission without undue delay so that the need for any new assessment can be discussed between the Commission and the Implementing Partner.

 NOW THEREFORE, the Parties have agreed as follows: